morbalint/git-mirror-action/README.md

 ### `branches`

 **Optional** *(default: ``)* When this input is not empty, only mirror selected branches.
 Branches must be separated by `:`.
-Otherwise mirror the entire repository, as before this input was introduced.
+Tags are not mirrored.
+If let unset, mirror the entire repository, as before this input was introduced.

 Note `:` is used because it's one of the illegal characters to be used in a branch name.